THEdavehogue/glassdoor-analysis/README.md

 In any Natural Language Processing analysis, cleaning up the raw data is essential to glean any meaning from the text.
 Without preprocessing the text, much of our analysis would be centered around different forms of the same word as well as articles and conjunctions.
 To get the text into its purest form for analysis, I took several steps.

 ##### *Stop Words*
-Before I could really analyze the text of the corpus, I needed to remove [stop words](https://en.wikipedia.org/wiki/Stop_words).
+The first step in cleaning up the corpus is removing [stop words](https://en.wikipedia.org/wiki/Stop_words).
 In a nutshell, stop words are common words that help to create sentence structure, but do not add any meaning to the idea that a sentence is trying to convey.
 For example, stop words in the sentence preceding this one would be:

 - Stop words: *In, a, are, that, to, but, do, any, to, the, that, a, is, to*
 - Meaningful words: *nutshell, stop, words, common, words, help, create, sentence, structure, not, add, meaning, idea, sentence, trying, convey*